thruthesky/site/README.md

 * for student, after register, it display proifile update content before it moves to welcome page since the registration page template reacts by user login.
   * if the user is on student page, then do not show profile update on registration since the user will be redirected to welcome page immediately.

-* @done student rgister success(welcome) page after registration page so, student will be oriented and redirected to level test page.
+* @done student register success(welcome) page after registration page so, student will be oriented and redirected to level test page.
 * Translate student adv.
 * Translate menu page.
 * @done add student advertisement page.